NoelSaludo/Amaze/README.md

 ## 🔬 Scope and Limitations

-- **Scope**: The project covers the development of a generic map representation and the implementation of pathfinding algorithms.
+- **Scope✅**: The project covers the development of a generic map representation and the implementation of pathfinding algorithms.
-- **Limitations**: The simulation is limited to predefined maps and will not account for real-time changes in the environment.
+- **Limitations❌**: The simulation is limited to predefined maps and will not account for real-time changes in the environment.

 ## 👀 Features